 ALJs have noted that, although the fraud provisions enumerated in Section 806 go beyond those specifically relating to securities fraud, to constitute protected activity, the alleged conduct must impact shareholders or investors.
 For example, in Tuttle, 2004-SOX-76, complainant alleged he was terminated because he complained that significant numbers of its batteries were defective.
 The ALJ granted summary decision because complainant did "not address any kind of fraud or any transactions relating to securities.
 Moreover, there has been no allegation that the activities complained of involved intentional deceit or resulted in a fraud against shareholders or investors."
 The ALJ reasoned that, although fraud under SOX is broader than merely securities fraud, "an element of intentional deceit that would impact shareholders or investors is implicit."

-In Stojicevic v.
+Similarly, in Stojicevic v.
 Arizona-American Water Co., 2004-SOX-73 (ALJ Mar.
-24, 2005), an ALJ found complainant did not engage in protected activity when he complained about poor project decisions and that the company's sub-par year-end earnings were caused by failure to make necessary capital investments.
+24, 2005), an ALJ found complainant had not engaged in protected activity when he complained about poor project decisions and that the company's sub-par year-end earnings were caused by failure to make necessary capital investments.
 The ALJ reasoned "[a]n allegation that Respondent made financially unsound choices . . . is quite distinct from an allegation that Respondent engaged in fraud."
 The ALJ noted complainant offered no evidence that respondent made any false statements to shareholders or investors regarding its earnings such that its conduct could constitute fraud.
+Aff'd Stojicevic v.
+Arizona-American Water Co., ARB 05-081, 2004-SOX-73 (ARB Oct.
+30, 2007) (Respondent "has not shown that he engaged in protected activity under the SOX.").